Ligo-code/frontendchallengeserver/client/README.md

 # Journey Builder Graph Visualization

-This project implements a visualization for directed acyclic graphs (DAGs) that represent form workflows in Journey Builder.
+This project implements a visualization for directed acyclic graphs (DAGs) representing form flows in Journey Builder.
+The visualization allows users to see the relationships between different forms and navigate the workflow visually.

-## Project Goals
+## Features

-- Create an interactive graph visualization of connected forms
+- Interactive graph visualization of forms and their connections
-- Allow users to understand the flow of data between forms
-- Provide an intuitive interface for exploring complex form relationships
-- Support easy navigation through the workflow

-## Planned Features

-- Graph visualization using React Flow
-- Automatic layout calculation
+- Automatic layout calculation for optimal node positioning
-- Custom node rendering for different types (forms, branches)
-- Interactive controls for adjusting the view
-- Details panel for examining selected nodes
+- Support for both vertical and horizontal layouts
+- Node selection with detailed information display
+- Clean, responsive design with proper styling

-## Getting Started
+## Running Locally

-### Prerequisites

-- Node.js (v18 or higher)
-- npm or yarn

-### Installation

 1. Clone the repository
 2. Install dependencies: